Manishsahusahu/ap-assignment/README.md

-# React Project with Vite
+# AP assignment

-This project is a boilerplate for a React application created using Vite.
+This project is a assignment of acharya prashant organisation for a React application created using Vite.

 ## Table of Contents